tgstation/tgstation-server/.github/CONTRIBUTING.md

 ### Development Environment

 You need the .NET 6.0 SDK and npm>=v5.7 (in your PATH) to compile the server.
-In order to build the service version you also need a .NET 4.7.2 build chain

 The recommended IDE is Visual Studio 2019 which has installation options for both of these.